berkeleybop/artificial-intelligence-ontology/docs/cite.md

-# How to cite ARTIFICIAL-INTELLIGENCE-ONTOLOGY
+# How to cite AIO

+TBA